mcer12/Nick-ESP8266/README.md

 **UPDATE 11/12/2020: Firmware rewrite for duplexed IN-12 version is done, others will follow.
 With this firmware, the duplexed version runs smoothly at ~70hz.
 Little to no stutter can be observed only at the lowest brightness (low duty cycle).
 The firmware contains simple config portal, check out screenshot below.**

+**UPDATE 11/23/2020: New firmware was added for all clock variants. **

 ![alt text](https://github.com/mcer12/Nick-ESP8266/raw/master/Media/config_portal.png)